 What Is Friends With Benefits?

-A friends-with-benefits relationship is one in which two people are physically intimate with one another, yet they’re not committed to each other in any way.
+A friends-with-benefits (FWB) relationship is one in which two people are physically intimate with one another, yet they’re not committed to each other in any way.
 People involved in a friends-with-benefits relationship clearly enjoy spending time together, but their relationship isn’t romantic and has no strings attached.

 Is a Friends-With-Benefits Relationship Right for You?